Cybermals/panda3d-shader-tutorials/05-specular_lighting/README.md

 uniform mat4 p3d_ViewMatrix;
 ```

-Next we need to rewrite our `applyLighting` function so it extracts the camera position from the view matrix and passes it as a parameter to either light calculation function:
+Next we need to rewrite our `applyLighting` function so it calculates specular lighting:
 ```glsl
 vec4 applyLighting(vec4 color) {
     // Normalize normal and extract camera position from view matrix